frelon/suse-elemental/docs/image-build-and-customization.md

 This section provides a high-level overview of the steps that Elemental's tooling goes through in order to produce a built, customized and extended image.

 *Steps:*
-1. Parse the customer provided image specifications.
+1. Parse the user provided image specifications.
-2. Parse the configuration directory that the customer has defined in the image specification.
+2. Parse the configuration directory that the user has defined in the image specification.
-3. Parse the [product release manifest](release-manifest.md#product-release-manifest) that the customer has defined as a [release reference](configuration-directory.md#product-release-reference) in the `release.yaml` file of the configuration directory.
+3. Parse the [product release manifest](release-manifest.md#product-release-manifest) that the user has defined as a [release reference](configuration-directory.md#product-release-reference) in the `release.yaml` file of the configuration directory.
 4. Pull and parse the [core platform release manifest](release-manifest.md#core-platform-release-manifest) that the aforementioned product manifest extends.
 5. Prepare for Kubernetes cluster creation and resource deployment:
    1. Prepare Helm charts and Kubernetes manifests
    2. Download the RKE2 extension image, as specified in the parsed core platform release manifest.
 6. Begin OS installation process:
-   1. Create a new disk image with size as defined in `os.yaml` and type as specified by the customer.
+   1. Create a new disk image with size as defined in `os.yaml` and type as specified by the user.
    2. Attach a loop device to the newly created image.
    3. Partition loop device and start a btrfs snapshotter transaction.
    4. Unpack the base operating system image that was defined in the parsed core platform release manifest.
-   5. Merge the base operating system image setup with the configurations and/or extensions provided either by the customer, or by a release manifest.
+   5. Merge the base operating system image setup with the configurations and/or extensions provided either by the user, or by a release manifest.
    6. Install the bootloader and setup the kernel parameters, as defined in the `install.yaml` file.
    7. Setup the default snapshot for the operating system.
 14. Mark installation and build as completed.